davidgundry/MathsForCS/_course/index.md

 ### Assessment

 This course is 100% assessed by coursework.
-The assessment will be released `at some point`, and you will have until **Monday January 11 2021** to return your completed assessment.
 The assessment will present you with a number of problems that you have to solve.
 Many of the problems will require you to use a programming language.
-Throughout the course we will be using Python, and it is recommend you use that.
+Throughout the course we will be using Java, and it is recommend you use that.

+For more details see the [Assessment](../assessment) page.

 ### Coding